 Today’s consumers expect and demand a speedy mobile experience.
-A one-second delay in mobile load times can impact conversion rates by up to 20%.
-The need for retailers to prioritise mobile is clear, but all too often corporate complexity can get in the way of a good customer experience.
+Site speed is critical: a one-second delay in mobile load times can impact conversion rates by up to 20%.
+The need for retailers to prioritise mobile is clear, but all too often corporate complexity can get in the way of a good customer experience, impacting customer satisfaction.

 Build the business case at board level

 "Mobile has long been pivotal in our strategy and the special task force we created has helped to boost a "mobile first" mindset throughout the company, leading each initiative with a mobile lens.